PhantomNimbi/VC-electron/README.md

 ## Windows Installation

- - Download the Virtual-Customs-Windows-x64-86.zip file from the releases page.
+ - Download and run the `VirtualCustoms-Windows_Setup.exe` file from the releases page.
- - Extract it to a desired location of your choice.
- - Create a shortcut on your desktop to the `VirtualCustoms.exe` file located in the newly extracted folder.

 ## Linux Installation

- - Download the VirtualCustoms-linux-x64.tar.gz file from the releases page.
+ - Download the `VirtualCustoms-linux.tar.gz` file from the releases page.
  - Extract it to a desired location of your choosing.
  - Open and terminal in the newly extracted folder and run the app by typing `./VirtualCustoms` into the terminal.